 A new strategy: Collaborative Deal Management

-To truly gain full visibility of their supplier agreements, and take an effective approach to deal management, distributors need a new strategy—and new software to make it happen.
+To truly gain full visibility of their supplier agreements, and take an effective approach to deal management, electronic distributors need a new strategy—and new software to make it happen.

 As the electronics distribution market gets more crowded, unlocking the full potential of supplier trading agreements is becoming a strategic priority.

-That means working more closely with suppliers to develop trading agreements that benefit customers, distributors and suppliers alike—and then ensuring that the full value of each agreement is realized.
+That means working more closely with suppliers to develop trading agreements that benefit customers, electronic distributors and suppliers alike—and then ensuring that the full value of each agreement is realized.

 It’s a strategy we call Collaborative Deal Management, and we explore it in detail in our new ebook: A New Growth Driver for Electronics Distributors.